elotroalex/liturgical-books/pages/reuse.md

 collection: liturgical
 ---

-Wax is inspired by [FAIR data principles](https://journal.code4lib.org/articles/13427), and as such strives to make its collections findable, accessible, interoperable and reusable.

-Below is the data used in Liturgical Books.
+Below is the data used in "Liturgical Books."
+Feel free to reuse according to the terms of our [CC-BY 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 {% include interactive_metadata_table.html collection=page.collection %}